morganericsson/msengcs/coursedescs/1DV010_SoftwareArchitecture.md

 - Reason about how and when software architectures may assist in software reuse.
 - Motivate and reflect upon the use of architecture styles and patterns in solutions to problems/domains.
+- Given a software architecture, reason about what quality properties can be achieved.

 ## Course contents